Chester Gorman

 Chester F. Gorman (March 11, 1938 – June 7, 1981) was an American anthropologist and archaeologist.

 Born in Oakland, California, he grew up on his parents' dairy farm in Elk Grove.
-He studied at the Sacramento State University and the University of Hawaii, where he also got his MA and his PhD.
+He studied at the Sacramento State University and the University of Hawaiʻi, where he also got his MA and his PhD.

 Chester Gorman worked mostly in Southeast Asia.
 Among the most significant sites he worked are Ban Chiang in northeast Thailand and Spirit Cave in northwest Thailand, one of the major Hoabinhian sites.
 While surveying for sites in northeast Thailand with Wilhelm Solheim between 1963-1964, Gorman also discovered the site of Non Nok Tha.

 Gorman excavated Spirit Cave (Tham Phii Man) once in 1966 for his dissertation research, and again in 1971.
 He also excavated Banyan Valley Cave (Tham Sai) in 1972 and Steep Cliff Cave (Tham Phaa Can) in 1973.

 He died of cancer at age 43 in Sacramento.